A+ for Energy at a glance

 – Projects Begin | 70% of funding provided

-December 15, 2018
+December 15, 2021

-– Online Report Due | 20% of funding provided upon receipt
+– Online Report Due Remaining 30% of funding provided upon receipt

-June 15, 2019
+June 15, 2022

 – Final Video Report Due

 What makes a winning project?

 - A focus on energy!
-Consider how the project will enhance student understanding of Alberta’s energy landscape including energy efficiency, conservation and our future.
+Consider how the project will enhance student understanding of Alberta’s energy landscape including energy efficiency, conservation, and our future.
 Special consideration will be given to projects that track energy conservation and greenhouse gas emission reductions.

-- Make connections beyond your classroom.
+- Make connections beyond your classroom!
 Share not only the number of students that will be directly and indirectly impacted but also how the project will support partnerships outside of the school and how you will highlight the program externally.

 - Get creative and think outside the box!
-There are multiple ways that energy education can be incorporated into multiple grade levels, subject areas and school-based projects.
+There are multiple ways that energy education can be incorporated into multiple grade levels, subject areas, and school-based projects.

 Please note: While we love school gardens, the A+ for Energy program will not accept any garden/greenhouse projects.
 Please visit our Learning Gardens page for information about our garden grants!